melodyserra/sfhp2/day_2/README.md

 - This loop with go through the object and check for blank entries.
 - If a blank is found, and alert will be triggered and the parent function will return false.
 This will prevent any further action from taking place.
 - When applying validation on a form using JS its common practice to set the `type` attribute of the submit button to "button".
 This will make sure it doesn't submit the form without going through the validation first.

-## Simple validation exercise
-- In this exercise you will add simple validation to your form.
-- First start off by binding a click event to your submit button that will pull out all of the form fields into an object.
-- Create a loop that will check each field for a blank submission.
-- Prevent any further action from taking place.
-- If each field is filled out, alert your user "Thanks for submitting the form!".

 # Introduction to JavaScript